cherrywheel/CN-Tower/README.md

 ## Disclaimer

 This game is a work of fiction created solely for entertainment purposes.
-The characters, events, and settings depicted in this game, including references to the CN Tower, "Alex Rivers", "Quadrobers," and "Patrick" are entirely fictional.
+The characters, events, and settings depicted in this game, including references to the CN Tower, "Quadrobers," and "Patrick" are entirely fictional.

 Any resemblance to real persons, living or deceased, or actual events, locations, or entities is purely coincidental.
 The developer does not intend to offend, harm, or misrepresent any individuals, groups, or organizations.